WIHS

 The Historical Society is planning regular events celebrating Waiheke’s and New Zealand’s heritage and crafts.
 These will normally occur on the first Sunday of every month starting at 12 noon.
 Here are the next few:

-Ideas for future events are welcome.
+Ideas for future Heritage Events are welcome.
 Got something you’d like to show off?
 Talk to us!

 Republication of Waiheke Pioneers

-Dixie Day’s book Waiheke Pioneers, the standard reference for early European settlement on Waiheke, had been out of print for five years, but we have published a second, revised edition.
-The book launch took place in conjunction with our AGM on 12 June 2022.
+Dixie Day’s book Waiheke Pioneers, the standard reference for early European settlement on Waiheke, had been out of print for five years, but we have published a second, revised edition complete with full name index.
 You can purchase the book at the Museum or at retail stores around the island, or order it online.

 We’re featured on the Sealink Roadtrip